Interfaith

 Are exactly like they sound.
-They have the same aspects of a traditional ceremony,
+They have the same aspects of a traditional ceremony, only with a

 performed by ancient Celts and those of a Pagan faith, Handfastings were a commitment of betrothal or engagement.